HD 83058

 HD 83058 is a subgiant star in the constellation Vela and a spectroscopic binary.
 It is visible to the naked eye with an apparent visual magnitude of 5.0.
 Based upon an annual parallax shift of 3.4254 mas, it is located 950 light-years from the Sun.
 The system is moving further away with a heliocentric radial velocity of +35 km/s.

 HD 83058 has generally been considered to be a single star, but high-resolution spectra show it to be a double-lined spectroscopic binary.
 The two components have approximately the same spectral type.
 Line-profile variations have been detected which suggest that at least one component pulsates, as is common for stars of this spectral class.

 HD 83058 was proposed as a runaway star from a supernova explosion.
-However, the discovery that it was a binary make this unlikely.
+However, the discovery that it is a binary makes this unlikely.